Trademark objection: What Should You Do If Your Trademark is Opposed?

 Sometimes, registered trademark property rights far beyond the reach of their registrations in order to stop competition.
 This is often known as “trademark bullying,” because it often occurs when a company with vast resources targets organization that may lack the knowledge or resources to fight these incorrect claims.

-Apart from the more common likelihood-of-confusion oppositions, there are some other reasons a party may file an opposition, including:
+Apart from the more common likelihood-of-confusion oppositions, there are some other reasons a party may file an Trademark Objection, including:

 Someone has opposed my trademark application.
 What do I do now?

-Once a notice of opposition notice has been filed against your trademark application, you must file an reply within thirty days.
-This answer must respond to each of the statement made in the notice of opposition.
+Once a notice of opposition notice has been filed against your trademark application, you must file a reply within thirty days.
+This answer must respond to each of the statements made in the notice of opposition.
 Once your answer is filed, the Trademark Department will set a trial calendar with the deadlines for each stage of the opposition proceeding.

 Opposition legal proceedings are like mini-trials.
 The Trademark Board allows limited revelation and parties are expected to respond within each of the trial dates assign.
 During this stage, you (or your trademark attorney) should be asking for evidence or information that will help you build your defense.
 Any evidence not set forth in the record cannot be referred to in briefs or motions.
 Either side may request an optional oral argument.

-After some months later, the trademark department will issue its decision.
+After some months later, the trademark department will issue its decision regsrding trademark Objection.
 If you are unhappy with the decision, you may appeal the decisions.

 Hiring a trademark attorney to assist in responding to a Notice of Opposition.